BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

 sh hipify-script.sh
 ```

-if success, you'll find a hip version of your cuda code is generated in `src` directory!
+if success, you'll find a hip version of your cuda code is generated in `src` directory.
 All you need to do is run `make` and make & cmake will compile everything for you！

-**TODO**:
-  - @shuaiwei, good luck to you
+## Profile our implementation

+You are free to run `profile_full_pipeline_resnet.py` and `profile_full_pipelilne_unet.py` to profile our implementation after switch to `profiling` branch.
+Previous profile reports for these two models are also provided.